Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-2/lecture-7-objects-pt1/lecture-notes.md

 	//this will still work
 	//this is an expression that will evaluate programmer.x// will this work??
+	//when we want to acces our objects in a more dynamic way (when we dontknow the key name) we can use bracket notation.

 	//dot notation needs the exact name of the key
 	//bracket notation will evaluate whats in the brackets then use that as the name of the key.